Harajuku, Tokyo – 38 Things To Do + Photos 2025

 No, not a Harajuku street full of cat cafes; Cat Street is the main walking route from Harajuku to Shibuya (or vice versa) full of cute cafes, hip hangouts and super cool shops.

-From the shiny new RAGTAG second hand clothing store (newly opened for 2024 after closing the old store down) to Oakley and On Tokyo (plus the Adidas Originals flagship store), there is much to peruse along Cat Street in Harajuku.
+From the shiny new RAGTAG second hand clothing store (to replace the old one) to Oakley and On Tokyo (plus the Adidas Originals flagship store), there is much to peruse along Cat Street in Harajuku.

 If you are feeling hungry, there are several trendy places to grab a tipple or some freaking fine fast-food.
 You’ll also find lots of hidden gems and under the radar boutiques in the surrounding alley-ways.